Did you visit a hardware shop and got confused between two more or less similar products?

 In contrast to this, bench grinders are stationary grinders with two abrasive discs that are primarily used for sharpening different tools and objects.

-For proper working of bench grinder, it should be attached to a workbench or any flat surface.
+For proper working of the bench grinder, it should be attached to a workbench or any flat surface.

 Angle grinder vs. bench grinder is a worth discussing topic as there are so many differences between these two power tools.